thegetty/occasional-papers-1/content/about.md

 ### September 8, 2020

   - Migration to digital platform
-  - Release of new ebook edition
+  - Release of new e-book edition

 ## Other Formats